 How can I become involved in my child’s education?

 - Parents are very important to the education process.
 The number one thing you can do for your child is to take an interest in what he/she is learning.
 Be sure to go through your child’s backpack and folder each night.
 Talk about the papers and praise your child for working hard.
 Be sure to read the newsletters to stay current on upcoming events and projects.
 Become involved as a volunteer in your child’s class or the school.
-Parents can be reading coaches, art awareness parents, room parents for parties, chaperone field trips, etc. Parents may also join the Parents for Education (PFE) group.
+Parents can be mystery readers, room parents for parties, chaperone field trips, etc. Parents may also join the Parents for Education (PFE) group.
 There are many school-wide activities where you can become involved.
 Above all, be sure to read to your child each night.
 Twenty minutes of reading each day will benefit your child for years to come!

 For more complete information, see the D135 Handbook at: www.orland135.org